sciyen/Ben-Don-Topup-Service/README.md

 ## Security Notes

-- Google service account credentials are **backend-only** (never exposed to browser)
+- Service account credentials are **backend-only** (never exposed to browser)
-- ID tokens are verified server-side using Google's token verification API
+- ID tokens verified server-side using Google's token verification API
-- Transactions are append-only (no updates or deletes)
+- Append-only ledger — no updates or deletes
-- Rate limiting is applied to the `/api/topup` endpoint (30 req/min per IP)
+- Rate limiting on `/api/topup`, `/api/spend`, `/api/checkout/batch` (30 req/min per IP)
-- All numeric inputs are validated on the backend
+- All inputs validated on the backend
-- Authorization is checked against the AuthorizedUsers sheet on every request
+- Authorization checked on every request against the AuthorizedUsers sheet